Logging

 Any other placeholder, including %s |

-specifiers are not supported, as well as length z
+The %a, %A, and %n specifiers are not supported, as well as length z and t.

 message – the function name in the libuiohook source code, and the source code line.